TheRajHub/CodeSpace/README.md

 # CodeSpace

 A real-time platform for collaborative coding.
-Users can join rooms, edit code, run commands in a virtual terminal, and interact with each other.
+Users can join rooms, edit code in python, run commands in a virtual terminal, and interact with each other.
 And here is the frontend part of the code: <a href="https://github.com/TheRajHub/CodeSpace-Fontend.git">Frontend</a>

 ## Features
 - **Room-based collaboration**: Users join rooms to share a workspace.